 What happens to your Texas CPS case once you get to court?

-In instances like the latter, where abuse or neglect is found, often times a court case occurs.
-A lawsuit will be filed on behalf of your child by CPS wherein CPS asks a court to take temporary conservatorship over your child.
+In instances like the latter, where abuse or neglect is found, a court case often occurs.
+A lawsuit will be filed on behalf of your child by CPS, wherein CPS asks a court to take temporary conservatorship over your child.
 While your child is in the temporary care of CPS and/or a foster family, you are made to follow a safety plan or other outline of care that allows you to take steps to ensure that your home is a more suitable and safer environment for your child.

 Permanency Planning Team Meetings

 Not all of the parts of your legal case will occur inside of a courtroom.
 Early in the life of your child's case, you will be asked to attend a Permanency Planning Meeting.
 The judge will not be present for this meeting, but it is essential, nonetheless.
 Your Service Plan will be developed in this meeting and will be agreed upon by you, your lawyer, your child (if over the age of 7), and your child’s caretakers.

 The most important aspect of the Service Plan is that it will include a Permanency Plan that outlines your CPS case's end goal.
 Basically, it describes what you want your child’s permanent living arrangement to be once CPS is out of the picture.
 For most families, that goal would be to have your child, and you be reunified in your home.

 If your child cannot return home, a second plan will be worked simultaneously.
 Your child could go to live with relatives or a close friend of yours on a long-term basis.
 Adopting your child by those people or by the foster family currently caring for him or her is another option that can be explored.
 A less desirable alternative would be to have your child remain in foster care until he or she reaches 18.
 The Service Plan will outline those criteria you must meet to have your child returned to your home.